-24.4.
+25.4.
 TROUBLESHOOTING

 The LEDs on the front of the unit and relay contacts indicate about the actual or elapsed status of the DC-UPS.
-Please see also chapter 12.
+Please see also chapter

 The following guidelines provide instructions for fixing the most common failures and problems.
 Always start with the most likely and easiest-to-check condition.
 Some of the suggestions may require special safety precautions.
-See notes in chapter 22 first.
+See notes in chapter 23 first.

-"Check wiring" LED is on Check correct wiring between the battery and the DC-UPS Check battery fuse.
+"Check wiring" LED is on Check correct wiring between the battery and the DC-UPS

+Check battery fuse.
 Is the battery fuse inserted or blown?

-Check battery voltage (must be typically between 7.4V and 15.1V) Check input voltage (must be typically between 22.8V and 30V) Check battery polarity DC-UPS did not buffer Inhibit input was set Battery did not have enough time to be charged and is still below the deep discharge protection limit.
-DC-UPS stopped buffering Buffer time limiter stopped buffering $\rightarrow$ set buffer time limiter to a higher value Deep discharge protection stopped buffering $\rightarrow$ use a larger battery, or allow enough time for charging the battery Output was overloaded or short circuit $\rightarrow$ reduce load Output has shut down Cycle the input power to reset the DC-UPS Let DC-UPS cool down, over temperature protection might have triggered.
-DC-UPS constantly switches between normal mode and buffer mode The supplying source on the input is too small and can not deliver enough current → Use a larger power supply or reduce the output load
+Check battery voltage (must be typically between 7.4V and 15.1V) Check input voltage (must be typically between 22.8V and 30V)

+Check battery polarity

+DC-UPS did not buffer Inhibit input was set

+Battery did not have enough time to be charged and is still below the deep discharge protection limit.

+DC-UPS stopped buffering Buffer time limiter stopped buffering → set buffer time limiter to a higher value charging the battery

+Deep discharge protection stopped buffering → use a larger battery, or allow sufficient time for

+Output was overloaded or short circuit → reduce load

+Output has shut down Cycle the input power to reset the DC-UPS

+Let DC-UPS cool down, over temperature protection might have triggered.

+DC-UPS constantly switches between normal mode and buffer mode

+The supplying source on the input is too small and can not deliver sufficient current

+→ Use a larger power supply or reduce the output load